Jormogundr/multi-client-server-socket/README.md

 Because I make use of the unordered_map data structure in this program, this program should be compiled with g++ 9.4.0.
 You shouldn't need to re-build though -- just look in the `bin` folder for the compiled programs.

+Sidenote: The gcc cpp standard libraries on the UMD servers are extraordinarily old.
+Please build these on a system that has GLIBCXX_3.4.21, at a minimum.

 ## Running

 Run the `server` binary first in your terminal, then run the `client` binary.
 The client requires that a host address be provided as an argument.
 During development I used the localhost address `127.0.0.1` for testing.